clarknotkent/Thesis/backend/LEDGER_README.md

 # Inventory Ledger Integration

 This project uses the pre-existing `inventorytransactions` table as a stock movement ledger.
-The backend model function `insertLedgerIfExists` maps:
+The back model function `insertLedgerIfExists` maps:
 - `quantity` = change in stock (delta, can be negative)
 - `date` = timestamp of transaction
 - `remarks` = note (e.g., 'Initial stock', 'Manual adjustment', 'Deletion correction')